Lead Belly: Legacy

-In 1976, a highly fictionalized biopic titled Leadbelly was released, directed by Gordon Parks and featuring Roger E. Mosley as Lead Belly.
+In 1976, a fictionalized biopic titled Leadbelly was released, directed by Gordon Parks and starring Roger E. Mosley as Lead Belly.

-In 2022, Richard Walters played Lead Belly in an episode of Murdoch Mysteries (S15 Ep21 – Devil Music).
+Richard Walters portrays Lead Belly in episode 21 of season 15 "Devil Music" (March 21, 2022) of the Canadian television period detective series Murdoch Mysteries.

-In 1950, The Weavers' recording of their arrangement of Lead Belly's "Irene", released as "Good Night, Irene", was the first folk song to reach #1 on the U.S. charts, selling some two million copies.
+In 1950, The Weavers' recording of their arrangement of Lead Belly's "Irene", released as "Good Night, Irene", was the first folk song to reach number one on the U.S. charts, selling some two million copies.

-Kurt Cobain promoted the legacy of Lead Belly, and some modern rock audiences owe their familiarity with Lead Belly to Nirvana's performance of "Where Did You Sleep Last Night" (which Lead Belly called "In the Pines") on a televised concert later released as MTV Unplugged in New York.
-Cobain refers to his attempt to convince David Geffen to purchase Lead Belly's guitar for him in an interval before the song is played.
-In his notebooks, Cobain listed Lead Belly's Last Session Vol. 1 as one of the 50 albums most influential in the formation of Nirvana's sound.
-It was included in NME's "The 100 Greatest Albums You've Never Heard list".
+Kurt Cobain promoted the legacy of Lead Belly, and some modern rock audiences owe their familiarity with Lead Belly to Nirvana's performance of "Where Did You Sleep Last Night" (which Lead Belly called "In the Pines") on MTV Unplugged in New York.
+Cobain listed Lead Belly's Last Session Vol. 1 as one of the 50 most influential albums in the formation of Nirvana's sound.
+NME's included it in "The 100 Greatest Albums You've Never Heard list".

 Ram Jam, an American rock band, had a hit with the song "Black Betty", which they adapted into a rock song in 1977.
-"Black Betty" was recorded by Lead Belly in 1939.
+Lead Belly recorded "Black Betty" in 1939.

 Bob Dylan credits Ledbetter for getting him into folk music.
 In his Nobel Prize lecture, Dylan said "somebody – somebody I'd never seen before – handed me a Lead Belly record with the song 'Cotton Fields' on it.
 And that record changed my life right then and there.
 Transported me into a world I'd never known.
 It was like an explosion went off.
 Like I'd been walking in darkness and all of the sudden the darkness was illuminated.
 It was like somebody laid hands on me.
 I must have played that record a hundred times."
 Dylan also pays homage to him in "Song to Woody" on his self-titled debut album.